jasonmeverett/iqvia-ai-hackathon-resources/README.md

 ## How to Install Custom Tool Templates

 * Start up a session within an existing Agent Studio instance
+* Once the session starts, open a terminal under "New Terminal", seen in the top menu bar of the session window
 * Run this in a terminal:

 ```